mihir1906/ECE143_EV_Adoption_Analysis/README.md

 # Analysis of EV Adoption in California

+---

 Exploring the dataset can reveal various patterns and insights related to electric vehicle adoption, demographic characteristics, and economic factors.
-Here are some possible patterns to explore and questions to find answers for:
+Here are some patterns we tried to explore and questions we tried to find answers for:

 1. Electric Vehicle Adoption Patterns:
   - Question: How does the distribution of electric vehicles vary across different ZIP codes?